KoayYeowTeik/ASG2/README.md

 Update 8.1
 Decided to add to the css and javascript and add html to the homepage to make a loading animation for the page

+Update 8.2:
+did up loding with lottie but idk where to put so leave it for now

+Update 9.0
+Did cart styling with mobile view this is one of the last pushes and touched up listing style